carpentries-incubator/twitter-with-twarc/_episodes/01-introduction.md

 {: .callout}

-Twarc allows you to request specific data based on keywords, hashtags, events, and other areas of interest.
+twarc allows you to request specific data based on keywords, hashtags, events, and other areas of interest.
 Once you have your dataset, twarc has what the developers refer to as 'utilities'.
 These as python programs that can be run on the command line to explore and visualize your data.
 An is is the utility 'wordcloud.py' which creates a wordcloud of the text from the tweets you've collected.
 We'll see these capabilities put into practice in later episodes.